Assistant Practitioners in Healthcare Higher Apprenticeship

 - Course length

-This course is aimed at those who work in health and social care services, typically in sectors such as:
+This course is aimed at those who work in health and social care teams, typically in sectors such as:

 - Senior care and support work